 - How Many People Are Seeing Their Incomes Drop Due to COVID-19?

-- Workers Don’t Believe Their Income Drops Are Permanent
+- Notable Increase in Workers Responding Their Income Losses are Permanent

 - Are Borrowers Ready to Handle Their Student Loans in this Crisis?